FACT-Finder-Web-Components/documentation/markdown/1.x/en/ff-sortbox.md

 ## Custom-built dropdown
-Simply adding `<ff-sortbox></ff-sortbox>` to your page will add a custom-built HTML dropdown containing all criteria defined in the FACT-Finder backend.
+Simply adding `<ff-sortbox></ff-sortbox>` to your page will add a custom-built HTML dropdown containing all criteria defined in the FactFinder backend.
 With the `key` attribute you can define different templates for these options.

 Use `"default.template"` as the key to define a default template for all options.